zupzup/blog/thm-lazy-admin/post.md

 This directs us to the Ads page in the SweetRice backend, with a new ad active.
 If we now access this using `http://<IP>/content/inc/ads/hacked.php` in this case, then we see the executed PHP code, which shows us the contents of `/home`.

 This way, we can see that the username is `itguy`.
 Next we can `ls /home/itguy` to see the files inside of the user's folder.
 There, we can already get the user flag using `cat /home/itguy/user.txt`.
-The flag is `THM{63e5bce9271952aad1113b6f1ac28a07}`.

 With this exploit, we could also execute a [reverse shell](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php), which together with a locally opened netcat session (`nc -lvnp 4444`) enables us to gain access to the server.